With over 1,800 stores in the U.S. and almost 350,000 employees, it's safe to say that Target knows what they're doing to keep customers coming back.

 2. Use Honey to find the best coupon/discount in one click

 Honey is a free website extension that I've recently come to fall in love with!

 Here are just a few of the reasons why you need to add Honey to your browser:

 - Find the lowest prices of the product on Amazon with one click

 - Browse price history to see if the product has increased or decreased

 - No longer search for coupons – one click will give you the best coupon possible

 - Works on thousands of sites

 There's a little secret to Target's clearance codes that most people don't know about.

-Target’s coupon codes (obviously) start with very small discounts and work their way to up to 90% off during the holidays.
+Target's coupon codes (obviously) start with tiny discounts and work their way to up to 90% off during the holidays.